ravriv/Obsidian-Anti-Cheat/README.md

 ## Credits

-OAC was developed by [ravriv] and supported by [DeathSinger].
-We would like to thank the Minecraft community for their support and feedback.
+OAC was developed by [ravriv].
+I would like to thank the Minecraft community for their support and feedback.